jbarratt/serialized.net/_posts/2008-01-01-interesting-hacking-around-in-python-osx-and-the-itunes-library.markdown

 title: Interesting hacking around in python, OSX, and the iTunes Library
 wordpress_url: http://wp.serialized.net/?p=113
 ---
-<p>While working on a project for a friend, Amber accidentally deleted a playlist of music.
+While working on a project for a friend, Amber accidentally deleted a playlist of music.
 "Uh oh", she said, "it looks like you can't undo that!".
-A bit of googling showed that to be the case.</p>
+A bit of googling showed that to be the case.

-<p>Thankfully, though it's a bit out of date, we've been good(ish) about keeping backups.
+Thankfully, though it's a bit out of date, we've been good(ish) about keeping backups.
 I thought "I bet I can get the playlist info out of the iTunes library file in the backup!"
 Sure enough, I mounted the drive, took a look, and there the data was.
-It wasn't that useful though.</p>
+It wasn't that useful though.

 {% highlight xml %}